 What Happens If I Don’t Do The Work Breakdown Structure Correctly?

-People make a lot of mistakes building the work breakdown structure.
+Healthcare project managers often make mistakes when building the work breakdown structure.
 One of the mistakes is to try and list every little task that has to be done in the project.
 Trying to manage those small pieces doesn’t ever work because you can’t stay on top of all the changes people make.
 The other mistake people make is work breakdown structure entries that are just activities.
 Every entry in the work breakdown structure should be a deliverable with clear, measurable acceptance criteria.
 That tells the team member what you expect (what a good job is) before they start work.
 If your team members have to guess about what’s expected of them, they will waste a lot of time and money.

 There are 3 videos below.